symfony/symfony-docs/session/php_bridge.rst

 that starts the session with ``session_start()``, you may still be able to use Symfony's session management by using the PHP Bridge session.

-If the application has it's own PHP save handler, you can specify null for the ``handler_id``:
+If the application has its own PHP save handler, you can specify null for the ``handler_id``:

 .. configuration-block::